petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/setting-up-the-github-repository.md

 ## Fork and Clone the GitHub Repository

-First, you must set up Git and create your own fork of the GitHub repository.
-For the Delectable Bonsai project, Marcus must follow all of these steps for the initial setup, but Kyle only needs to do the last two steps (clone and adding a remote repository) as a contributor.
+First, you must install Git and create your own fork of the GitHub repository.
+For the Delectable Bonsai project, Marcus must follow all of these steps for the initial setup, but Kyle needs only perform the last two steps (clone and add a remote repository) as a contributor.

 You'll transfer your Liferay Cloud project to your fork for new builds.